[ Printer Friendly Version ] [ Report Abuse ]

-Marly rolled her eyes and stopped at the end of the corridor.
-"I give you," she announced, brandishing her arms wide, "the kitchens!"
+Marley rolled her eyes and stopped at the end of the corridor.
+“We’re here.”

-I stared blankly at the wall in front of me, which was just that- a wall.
-Not even one of those enchanted one's like at Kings Cross.
-The only semi-special thing about this wall was the painting of a fruit bowl.
+Lily stared blankly at the wall in front of her, which was just that- a wall.
+Not even an enchanted one like at Kings Cross.
+It was grey stone with a painting of a fruit bowl.
 And it wasn't even a very good painting.

 "Hello Misses, how may Qwerty help you?"

-Qwerty, as it called itself, was scrawny with green-grey skin, bulging and watery eyes, a thin layer of slime or saliva around it's mouth, and sharp, vicious looking little fangs lining it's mouth.
+Qwerty, as she presumed it was named, was scrawny with green-grey skin, bulging and watery eyes, and thin layer of slime or saliva around its mouth.

 "Can we have some cookies?"
-Marly asked it.
+Marley asked it politely.

-Qwerty nodded excitedly.
-"We just baked a batch now, miss.
-You take a seats and Qwerty will bring you cookies."
 The elf pointed to a table nearby which was already occupied.
-The boys at the table looked up and waved when they recognized us.
+The boys at the table looked up and waved.
+Lily groaned and Marley waved back.

-"Marly, you have to see this," Remus said, holding up this morning's Prophet.
+"Marley, you have to see this," Remus exclaimed, holding up this morning's Prophet.
 "You too, Lily."

-The front page of the Prophet was covered in tiny print and moving pictures as usual, however today's headlines were much more important than the usual story about the minister.
+The front page of the Prophet was covered in tiny print and aggressively moving pictures, but the headline caught Lily’s attention before anything else.